mantidproject/mantid/docs/source/release/v4.1.0/muon.rst

 * The resulting workspaces (in the `Result` tab of Muon Analysis) will appear sorted by fitting function.
 * In the `Result` tab of Muon Analysis it is possible to search for specific log values, exclude specific value or display only selected ones.
+* In the `Select data to fit` window it is possible to search the spectra of interest and select the ones to be fitted.
+* The order of a sequential fit can then be chosen by dragging the spectral lines and ordering them

 Bug Fixes